Polycystic Ovarian Syndrome

 The exact cause of PCOS is not known.
 Androgens (male hormones), such as testosterone, are normally made by the ovaries.
 When the ovaries produce too much of these hormones, ovulation stops.
 High levels of insulin in your blood may also contribute to PCOS.
 Insulin resistance causes the high levels of insulin in your blood.
 Insulin resistance happens when your body does not use insulin properly.
 Your risk may be increased if you have a family member with PCOS or other ovarian disease.

 What are the signs and symptoms of PCOS?

 - Irregular or absent monthly periods

-- Increased hair growth on the face, chest, around the nipples, or lower abdomen
+- Extreme hair growth on your face, chest, and back

 - High blood sugar levels or high blood pressure